esl/MongooseIM/doc/modules/mod_pubsub.md

 Node configuration still uses the default configuration defined by the node plugin, and overrides any items by the value defined in this configurable list.
 * `item_publisher` (boolean, default: `false`): When enabled, a JID of the publisher will be saved in the item metadata.
  This effectively makes them an owner of this item.
 * `sync_broadcast` (boolean, default: `false`): If false, routing of notifications to subscribers is done in a separate Erlang process.
-As a consequence, some notifications *may* arrive to the subscribers in wrong order (however, the two events would have to be published at exactly the same time).
+As a consequence, some notifications *may* arrive to the subscribers in the wrong order (however, the two events would have to be published at the exact same time).

 #### Note about RDBMS backend